hwayne/lets-prove-leftpad/cryptol/readme.md

 > Cryptol is a domain-specific language for specifying cryptographic algorithms.

-It's intended for writing cryptographic algorithms in a language that more closely resembles their mathematical specifications.
+It's intended for writing cryptographic algorithms in a language that more closely resembles their mathematical descriptions.
 These executable specifications can serve as the formal documentation for a cryptographic module.
 We can then use such executable specifications can to formally verify properties specified in Cryptol itself or to automatically verify implementations written in, say, C via [SAW](https://saw.galois.com/).

-Cryptol is a strongly-typed functional language [implemented in Haskell](https://github.com/GaloisInc/cryptol).
-It resembles Haskell with a way of expressing arithmetic constraints on type variables.
+Cryptol is a strongly-typed functional language [implemented in Haskell](https://github.com/GaloisInc/cryptol); Cryptol itself resembles Haskell with the addition of being able to express arithmetic constraints on type variables.
 Per the [Programming Cryptol book](https://cryptol.net/files/ProgrammingCryptol.pdf),

 > Cryptol does not have a general-purpose dependent type system, but a size-polymorphic type system.